This page will give you information about a vaginal hysterectomy. If you have any questions, you should ask your GP or relevant health professional.

 What is a vaginal hysterectomy?

-A vaginal hysterectomy is an operation to remove your uterus and cervix through your vagina.
+A vaginal hysterectomy is an operation to remove your uterus (womb) and cervix (neck of your womb) through your vagina.
 It is possible also to remove your ovaries but they will usually be left alone.

 What are the benefits of surgery?

 There are common reasons for having a hysterectomy.

 A hysterectomy may cure or improve your symptoms.
 You will no longer have periods.

 Are there any alternatives to a vaginal hysterectomy?